REAL BODIES at Bally’s FAQ

 We want visitors to have fun while learning more about themselves through the study of the human form presented in this approachable and thoughtful way.
 We hope they come away with an uplifting sense of how resilient, creative, and hopeful humanity has been through time – and continues to be today.
 REAL BODIES at Bally’s offers a message of unity in a time the world can use it most.

 REAL BODIES at Bally’s is open daily to all ages, beginning at 10 a.m.
-General admission ticket prices are $29.95 (plus fees) and can be purchased at the Bally’s box office, by phone at 702.777.2782 or online here.
-Tickets for children ages 3 - 12 are available for $18.00 (plus fees).
+For the best online pricing with no hidden fees, buy online here.
+Tickets purchased online through our ticketing link are valid any time.
+If you do not purchase online, adult general admission ticket prices are $29.95 (plus fees) and child (ages 3-12) general admission ticket prices are $18.00 (plus fees).
+Tickets can also be purchased at the Bally’s box office or by phone at 702.777.2782.
 Discounts are offered to military personnel, seniors (age 60+), students and locals with proper identification at the box office.
 Discounts are also available for groups of 10+ by contacting firstname.lastname@example.org.

 This is a great exhibition for all ages to enjoy, however parental guidance is suggested because the exhibition contains real human bodies and anatomical specimens which have been posthumously dissected and preserved using the process of polymer preservation, or plastination, some in their entirety with model eyeballs and full genitalia.